 Kimberly Pesch of Eat Sleep Wear instructs, "I think the best part of a selfie (or any photo for that matter) is great lighting.
 If Tyra has taught us something, it's to find your light.
 Find your glow and go for it.
 Natural light is always the best.
 Find a window, let the light fill your face, and snap away."

-Similarly, Michelle Phan told Allure, "Having nice, natural sunlight streaming in will make for a good selfie.
+Similarly, Michelle Phan once told Allure, "Having nice, natural sunlight streaming in will make for a good selfie.
 Another thing I do is take a piece of white paper and hold it underneath my chin, which creates a natural bounce of light, illuminates the face, and also reduces the double-chin effect."

 2. Know your angles.